 The library operates a reserve collection of books in heavy demand for course-related readings.
-Faculty members may place materials on reserve for 2 hour, 1, 3 or 7 day loan periods.
+Faculty members may place materials on reserve for 2 hour, 1 day, or 3 day loan periods.
 If the Huron Library does not have the book you wish for reserve, please note this in the Course Reserve Request Form.
 Purchase decisions are made in conjunction with the Collection Policy of Huron University College Library.

 Please submit your requests in our online form by the following deadlines: